microbitcoder652/lineageos-15.1-angler-signed-and-build-system/README.md

    - 130 GB of free space minimum.
 You might require more free space for enabling ccache or building for multiple devices.
 Using SSDs results in considerably faster build        times than traditional hard drives.
 - A decent internet connection and reliable electricity. :)

-Absolutely, Arya — I can turn your entire **Build LineageOS.txt** into a clean, structured, GitHub‑ready **Markdown README**.
-Below is a fully converted, polished, and properly formatted **Markdown version** of the document you provided.
-Everything is preserved, but now it’s readable, navigable, and ready for your Nexus 6P build repo.

----

-# ✅ **Build LineageOS — Markdown Version**

 ```markdown
 # Build LineageOS